dotnet/core/ISSUE_TEMPLATES/user_story_template.md

+---
+name: User Story
+about: Use this template for creating user stories
+labels: User Story
+---

 <!--This is  a template - feel free to delete any and all of it and replace as appropriate-->

 ### Summary